 Our ability to compete effectively will depend, in part, on our ability to maintain the proprietary nature of our technology and manufacturing processes.
 We rely on research, manufacturing and other know-how, patents, trade secrets, license agreements and contractual provisions to establish our intellectual property rights and protect our products and product candidates.
 These legal means, however, afford only limited protection and may not adequately protect our rights.
-As of September 30, 2020, our intellectual property portfolio includes four patent families directed to novel scaffolds, 16 patent families directed to our platform technology, 79 patent families directed to bicyclic peptides and related conjugates, and nine patent families directed to clinical indications and other properties of development assets.
+As of June 30, 2021, our patent portfolio included four patent families directed to novel scaffolds, 15 patent families directed to our platform technology, 87 patent families directed to bicyclic peptides and related conjugates, and 13 patent families directed to methods of using certain bicyclic peptide conjugates for treating various indications.
+As of June 30, 2021 the company's trademark portfolio consisted of 44 trademark registrations across 4 territories (the UK, EU, US and Japan) as well as a number of pending applications for new trademarks.

 In certain situations and as considered appropriate, we have sought, and we intend to continue to seek to protect our proprietary position by filing patent applications in the United States and, in at least some cases, one or more countries outside the United States relating to current and future products and product candidates that are important to our business.
 However, we cannot predict whether the patent applications currently being pursued will issue as patents, or whether the claims of any resulting patents will provide us with a competitive advantage or whether we will be able to successfully pursue patent applications in the future relating to our current or future products and product candidates.
 Moreover, the patent application and approval process is expensive and time-consuming.
 We may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 Furthermore, we, or any future partners, collaborators, or licensees, may fail to identify patentable aspects of inventions made in the course of development and commercialization activities before it is too late to obtain patent protection on them.
 Therefore, we may miss potential opportunities to seek additional patent protection.
 It is possible that defects of form in the preparation or filing of patent applications may exist, or may arise in the future, for example with respect to proper priority claims, inventorship, claim scope, or requests for patent term adjustments.
 If we fail to establish, maintain or protect such patents and other intellectual property rights, such rights may be reduced or eliminated.
-If there are material defects in the form, preparation, prosecution or enforcement of our patents or patent applications, such patents may be invalid and/or unenforceable, and such applications may never result in valid enforceable patents.
+If there are material defects in the form, preparation, prosecution or enforcement of our patents or patent applications, such patents may be invalid and/or unenforceable, and such applications may never result in valid, enforceable patents.